DavideMorgante/davidemorgante.github.io/_teaching/Metodi_matematici_2024.md

 For the ones of you that never saw the Riemann surface of multi-valued functions, I really advise you to watch this [short video series](https://www.youtube.com/playlist?list=PLiaHhY2iBX9g6KIvZ_703G3KJXapKkNaF) on complex functions which I find really instructive.

-## Lectures 9 & 10: Residue Theorem, Cauchy Principal Value, Order k poles and their residues, Integrals with branch cuts (29-?/04/24)
+## Lectures 9: Residue Theorem, Cauchy Principal Value, Order k poles and their residues, Integrals with branch cuts (29-?/04/24)

 You can find the pdf of the lesson from [this link](http://DavideMorgante.github.io/files/Lezione4.pdf).
 Also, if you want you can check out this very interesting [youtube video](https://youtu.be/5RHSS-zMaAQ?si=QXOZS3OBUWbR5zsT) which explains in a very simple fashion the very deep connection between complex analysis and algebraic geometry.
 This topic is a very relevant one in theoretical physics, in particular for the analysis of [certain theories of particles](https://en.wikipedia.org/wiki/Supersymmetry) where exact solutions are known thanks to [Seiber-Witten theory](https://en.wikipedia.org/wiki/Seiberg%E2%80%93Witten_theory).
 Their work paved the ground to a deeper understanding of [electro-magnetic duality](https://en.wikipedia.org/wiki/Montonen%E2%80%93Olive_duality).

+## Lectures 10: Residue Theorem, Cauchy Principal Value, Order k poles and their residues, Integrals with branch cuts (Andrea - 06/05/24)

+You can find the pdf of the lesson from [this link](http://DavideMorgante.github.io/files/Lezione6.pdf).
+Andrea is going to do these exercises on next monday.